Open fires, including campfires and backyard burning, are prohibited. Please check BC Wildfire Service for updates and follow all restrictions.

 • Fun fact: Lacrosse has deep roots here, and the Timbermen organization works closely with youth lacrosse programs.

-Is there a sports group that you think should be included in this list?
+Is there a sports group that you think should be included on this list?
 Reach out to sydney@tourismnanaimo.com

 team huddle